JKI757/esp-me_re/README.md

 Old style remote control: RM-1R Remote -- unavailable except from ebay, no reference on rainbird site.
 Current style remote: LNK Wifi Module.
 Is NOT compatible with this ESP-ME faceplate.

+LNK module:
+ - the main chip in this is P/N 450-0163 R3, FCC Id: 0218234 01203 LSR.
+Almost certainly this is the wifi chip, but the FCC Database is down so I can't verify this right now.
+ - A secondary MCU (U2) is 441 HD 1BT2
+ - Also contains a crystal, 11.059, ABM3C 17F
+ - 3630 7182 e3
+ - 5 pin connector is marked "ACIN", "MOSI", "GND", "MISO","ACIN"